AresSC2/ares-sc2/docs/tutorials/build_runner.md

 Builds:
     WorkerBuild:
-        ConstantWorkerProduction: True
+        ConstantWorkerProductionTill: 22
         OpeningBuildOrder:
             - 12 chrono @ nexus
             - 14 pylon @ ramp
             - 16 gateway
     FastExpand:
-        ConstantWorkerProduction: False
+        ConstantWorkerProductionTill: 0
         OpeningBuildOrder:
             ['12 worker', '13 worker', '14 supply', '14 worker', '14 chrono @ nexus',
              '15 worker', '15 gateway', '16 worker', '17 expand', '17 worker', '17 zealot']

 ```

 Note the two different ways of declaring builds.
-Turning `ConstantWorkerProduction` on allows a readable
+Turning `ConstantWorkerProductionTill` on allows a readable
-build order but may be undesirable in a fine-tuned build.
+build order but may be undesirable in a fine-tuned build. (setting to 0 disables)
 Each build order statement should begin with a supply count, the step will not commence till
 the supply is equal or greater than this supply.
 Therefore, if this is not important, or you're not sure put a low value.
 ie. `["14 pylon", "1 gateway"]` will work just as well.